luxi-huang/NotAnyMike.github.io/_posts/2016-02-18-Solving-CarRacing.md

      2. run `pip install stable-baselines`
    * If you find an **error** in the installation of the code does not run (or if you are **using windows**) follow the more detailed installation instructions from stable-baselines from [here](https://stable-baselines.readthedocs.io/en/master/guide/install.html){:target="_blank"}.
 4. and install all the dependencies with
-   1. and `pip install tensorflow` or if you have a gpu with cuda `pip install tensorboard-gpu`
+   1. and `pip install tensorflow` or if you have a GPU with Cuda `pip install tensorflow-gpu`
-   2. `pip install pillow opencv-python`
+   2. `pip install pillow OpenCV-python`
    3. if you get an error about matplotlib use `conda install matplotlib`to install it
-5. Download the CarRacing-v1 (my version of the environement, with all the features implemented)
+5. Download the CarRacing-v1 (my version of the environment, with all the features implemented)
-   * download the environement by running `git clone https://github.com/NotAnyMike/gym`
+   * download the environment by running `git clone https://github.com/NotAnyMike/gym`
    * `cd gym`
    * followed by  `pip install '.[Box2D]'` to install the repo
 6. Download the weights from [here](https://drive.google.com/file/d/1r3Z6xEbrNvstSzHbMbJoPSAxVIsOF8vH/view?usp=sharing){:target="_blank"} and add unzip them in a new folder.
 7. Run the model by running `python run.py` from that folder (file included with the weights).

-A fairly simple code as follows should load and run the trained model succesfully.
+A fairly simple code as follows should load and run the trained model successfully.

 ```python
 import gym